smairo/Smairo.Libraries/src/Smairo.DependencyContainer/README.md

 # How to use dependency container
-You create a starup class that inherits the IModule.
+You create a startup class that inherits the IModule.
 Then add your services etc to the startup class and then create containerBuilder where ever you wish to access DI container.

 ## Example (.net console project)
 Starup.cs: